 It is a requirement of the Regulatory Reform (Fire Safety) Order 2005, that life safety equipment such a smoke control be “maintained by a competent person who is familiar with the fire engineering performance specifications of that specific system."
 Colt engineers are just such people.

-With the UK’s highest number of fully trained and IFC-accredited engineers and over 70 years of experience in servicing smoke control systems, Colt truly is your best choice for competency.
-Find out more about our engineers’ training, our accreditations and our health and safety practices.
+With the UK’s highest number of fully trained engineers and over 70 years of experience in servicing smoke control systems, Colt truly is your best choice for competency.
+Find out more about our engineers’ training, our business accreditations and our health and safety practices.